 What does it mean to “prequalify” for a loan or a credit card?

-If you’ve received a notice from a bank or other lender saying that you’ve prequalified for one of their products, it sounds like a firm promise that you’ll definitely get the loan or credit card if you apply.
+If you’ve received a notice from a bank or other lender saying that you’ve prequalified for one of their products, it may sound like a firm promise that you’ll definitely get the loan or credit card if you apply.
 But getting prequalified for a financial product is far from a final decision about whether or not you’ll actually get approved for it.
 If you’ve been prequalified for a loan or credit card, you should think of it as a “soft yes” to your application, not a firm one.

 That “soft yes” comes from a preliminary review of your personal and financial information, including a soft check of your credit.
 Because the bank or lender isn’t doing a detailed analysis of your credit, income, and debt-to-income ratio during the prequalification process, it is unable to say with certainty whether or not you’re definitely a good candidate for the financial product.